 My experience as a doula and educator has exposed me to a range of births: unmedicated vaginal births, home births, water births, births with medical assistance, Cesarean births, and vaginal births after previous Cesarean birth (VBAC).
 More importantly, it has honed my purpose.
 Drawing on my background, I had aspired to serve women as an OB/GYN dedicated to working with the midwifery and doula community.
 However, my journey has led me to join alongside the community of midwives in Los Angeles.
 Currently, I am student midwife enrolled in National College of Midwifery.
 It truly has been a whirlwind of adventure from which I am excited and honored to aid in the common goal: to provide a safe, satisfying, and joyous birthing experience for mother, partner and baby.

-Combining my experience as a doula, love for science, passion for supporting women, and heart for community, my current involvements include:
+Combining my experience as a doula, love for science, passion for supporting women, and heart for community and social justice, my current involvements include: